Focal Aria K2 906 Review: Still Waters Run Deep

 A port-free rear panel allows the speaker to be pushed hard against a rear wall.
 Terminals allow mono-wiring only.

 Running my torture tracks picked out a few characteristics that measurement had predicted.
 Spinning Nils Lofgren’s Keith Don’t Go (CD) I got to hear rising treble above 6kHz from the tweeter as a sharp, thin hiss from the furiously strummed strings when volume was cranked up but for the most part – meaning with most music – this was not apparent.
-Higher guitar strings in tracks like Dreams from Fleetwood’s Mac’s Rumours (24/96) were picked out strongly though, making the tweeter’s contribution obvious.
+Higher guitar strings in tracks like Dreams from Fleetwood’s Mac’s Rumours (24/96) were picked out strongly, making the tweeter’s contribution obvious.

-When pushed right against the rear wall of my 17ft long lounge there was fast bass, but not deep bass, even when pushed hard with Lady GaGa’s Bad Romance that has big energy around 30Hz.They were refined and teased out the essence – but walls remained steady and neighbours happy.
-So not ground shakers.
+When pushed right against the rear wall of my 17ft long lounge there was fast bass, but not deep bass, even when pushed hard with Lady GaGa’s Bad Romance that has big energy around 30Hz.
+They were refined and teased out the essence – but walls remained steady and neighbors happy.
+So, not ground shakers.

 When I moved from torture tracks to more everyday material, especially vocals, the Focals had good projection, Johannette Zomer soaring out wonderfully singing Lascia chi’io Pianga from Handel’s Love and Madness (DSD).
-With Rock there was a fine sense of dynamic contrast, especially with the powerful sounding PrimalLuna that sympathetically energised these Focals, but this is an expensive amplifier unlikely to be used with a sub-£ loudspeaker.
+With Rock, there was a fine sense of dynamic contrast, especially with the powerful sounding PrimalLuna that sympathetically energized these Focals, but this is an expensive amplifier unlikely to be used with a sub-£ loudspeaker.

-Running through a gamut of classical, strings were clearly lit and well differentiated – as Bach’s Concerto for Flute, Violin and Harpsichord (DSD) made obvious.
+Running through a gamut of classical, strings were clearly lit and well-differentiated – as Bach’s Concerto for Flute, Violin, and Harpsichord (DSD) made obvious.

-A small sense of midrange push brought the elaborate harpsichord work to the fore, underlining that the Focal is a revealing loudspeaker, in an understated fashion.
-It delivers massive detail within such complexity that I could sit and enjoy, without moving to the edge of the seat.
-Well lit, not over lit.
+A small sense of midrange push brought the elaborate harpsichord work to the fore, underlining that the Focal is a revealing loudspeaker in an understated fashion.
+It delivers massive detail within such complexity that I could sit and enjoy without moving to the edge of the seat.
+Well lit, not overlit.

 2